-Mayor Pleads Guilty At Put-in-Bay
+Put-in-Bay Mayor Pleads Guilty

 At about the same time, McCann’s son, Put-in-Bay Village Councilman Bernard Michael Mc- Cann, and daughter, Melinda Myers, were both charged with ethics misdemeanors stemming from actions the State says were to their benefit.
 Melinda was on the Village Council at the time.
-The Put-in-Bay investigation which led to the charges began in June 2017, after concerns were voiced to the county prosecutor.
+The Put-in-Bay investigation which led to the charges, began in June 2017, after concerns were voiced to the county prosecutor.

-The pleas appeared to be part of a plea deal which was rumored to be being hammered out nearly two months ago.
+The pleas appeared to be part of a plea deal rumored to be being hammered out nearly two months ago.
 According to one report, “visiting Judge Larry Allen, of Willoughby, offered a blistering rebuke of the three McCanns following their guilty pleas, shaking his head as he spoke.”The Put-in-Bay Mayors Sentencing is scheduled for March 29th.
-McCann wrote in his letter of resignation, “I have been wrongfully accused of felonious criminal activity to include allegations of theft in office, bribery, money laundering, and having an unlawful interest in a public contract.
+In his resignation letter, McCann wrote, “I have been wrongfully accused of felonious criminal activity, including allegations of theft in office, bribery, money laundering, and having an unlawful interest in a public contract.
 None of these allegations are true.
 Not one of the allegations was supported by any credible evidence.”

 “As a result of these allegations and the ensuing investigation by the State of Ohio since at least June of 2017, Village Council has been unable to complete the project as promised to the Ohio State University over 12 years ago to supply Ohio State (facilities located on Peach Point & Gibraltar) with appropriate water flow for fire protection.
 This project is critical.
-My resignation as Mayor will provide Village Council with the opportunity to address this specific project and the many other issues which confront the Village of Put-in-Bay.”
+My resignation as Mayor will allow Village Council to address this specific project and the many other issues which confront the Village of Put-in-Bay.”
 He added, “As a resident, I would be happy to serve on Council or in any other manner.”